Enter your name to join a lobby:

 1. BUY PHASE

 Each player has 36 points to spend.
 Use the shop to buy pieces for your army.
 You start with a Base Camp for free.
+You can also purchase the Fortify Base Camp upgrade (3 pts) to give your Base Camp integrity and ranged attack.
 Click Buy and Sell to adjust your roster.
 When satisfied, click Confirm Purchase.
 White buys first, then Black.

 2. SETUP PHASE

 Place your pieces on the highlighted rows at your end of the board.
 Click a piece in your reserve, then click a highlighted square to place it.
 Click a placed piece to pick it back up.
-Fortifications can be placed further into the board than other pieces.
+Fortifications can be placed in any of the 4 rows closest to your end — further forward than other pieces.
 You must field your Base Camp before you can confirm.
 Click Confirm Setup when ready.

 3. PLAYING PHASE